• Free shipping on all orders

 • Leftover coffee grounds each morning

-Instead of throwing those coffee grounds away each day, spread them throughout the area in your yard that you don’t want your dog to disturb.
+Instead of throwing coffee grounds away, spread them throughout the area in your yard that you don’t want your dog to disturb.
+To get the most out of this method, it can be combined with citrus peels or lemon juice to keep dogs and other animals away.

-To get the most out of this method, it can be combined with citrus peels or lemon juice to keep dogs and other animals away too.
-But since the caffeine in coffee is toxic to dogs, you should use this method with caution.
-Make sure the grounds are pressed firmly into the dirt, and none of it is easily accessible for dogs to eat.
+However, since coffee’s caffeine is toxic to dogs, you should use this method with caution.
+Make sure the grounds are pressed firmly into the dirt and aren’t easily accessible for dogs to eat.

 Divider 3